-- Decision 3/CP.18 acknowledges the need for further work to enhance the understanding of how loss and damage associated with the adverse effects of climate change affects those already made vulnerable due to gender.
-It also acknowledges the need for strengthening sex-disaggregated data collection. - Decision 2/CP.19, on the establishment of the Warsaw International Mechanism on Loss and Damage, mandates the mechanism to undertake the collection, sharing, management and use of relevant data and information, including gender-disaggregated data.
+Decision 3/CP.18 acknowledges the need for further work to enhance the understanding of how loss and damage associated with the adverse effects of climate change affects those already made vulnerable due to gender.
+It also acknowledges the need for strengthening sexdisaggregated data collection.

+- Decision 2/CP.19, on the establishment of the Warsaw International Mechanism on Loss and Damage (WIM), mandates the mechanism to undertake the collection, sharing, management, and use of relevant data and information, including gender-disaggregated data. - Decision 2/CP.20 not only takes into account gender balance for the WIM Executive Committee, but also includes an action area in its two-year workplan to better understand how loss and damage affects already vulnerable segments of the population, inter alia, owing to gender, and how approaches to loss and damage can affect them.